If you are searching for how to become a PMP certified professional, you have landed at the right place.

 - You will be asked for payment

 Don’t worry if you are selected for an audit.
 The PMI will ask you for some documents, for example, a copy of your educational certificates, experience certificate, and training.
-Once you send these, they will complete the audit within five working days.
-Afterward, you can make the payment and go to the Pearson VUE site to schedule the exam.
+Once you send these, they will complete the audit within five business days.
+Afterward, you can make the payment and visit the Pearson VUE site.

-If you are not selected for an audit, you can make the payment right away and go to the Pearson VUE site to schedule the exam.
+If you are not selected for an audit, you can make the payment right away and schedule the exam.

-You have one year to pass the exam with three attempts.
-This one year starts from the date when PMI approves your application.
+You have one year to pass the exam in three attempts.
+This period starts from the date the PMI approves your application.
 If you don’t pass the exam in these attempts, you cannot apply again for one year.

-This is where you have to begin your exam preparation seriously.
-Start reading reference books, notes, the PMBOK Guide, and practice questions.
+This is where you have to take your PMP exam preparation seriously.
+Start reading reference books, notes, the PMBOK/Agile Guide, and take practice questions.

-I suggest that you buy any two good PMP exam reference books.
-You should select the Headfirst and any other book.
-The other book can be Kim Heldman or Rita Mulcahy.
+I suggest that you buy two good PMP exam reference books.
+You should select Headfirst, and the other book can be Kim Heldman or Rita Mulcahy.
 Read both books at least twice.

 Refer to page 25 of the PMBOK Guide 6th edition to understand the project management process groups and knowledge areas mapping.
-An understanding of this map will help you answer many questions in the exam.
+This will help you answer many questions in the exam.

-The next step is to practice PMP exam sample questions.
-Although you can find a few sample questions at the end of each chapter in your reference books, I recommend you purchase a good PMP exam simulator to practice more questions.
-Use the PMP Question Bank and the PMP Mock Test to test your readiness for the exam.
+The next step is to practice the PMP exam sample questions.
+Although you can find a few questions at the end of each chapter in your reference books, I recommend purchasing a good PMP exam simulator to practice more.
+Use the PMP Question Bank and the PMP Mock Test to increase your readiness for the exam.

-Practice these questions and try mock tests.
-By reviewing the answers, you can find the domains where your performance was poor.
-Revisit them and fill in your knowledge gaps.
+Practice these questions and try the mock tests.
+By reviewing the answers, you can find where your performance was poor.
+Revisit these domains and fill your knowledge gaps.

-You will see many mathematical questions on the PMP exam.
-Although they seem to be tough initially, if you practice those questions and understand the concepts, you will become more comfortable.
+You may see a few mathematical questions on the PMP exam.
+Although they seem difficult, if you practice and understand the concepts, you will become more comfortable.

-A few sites on the internet provide free mock tests for the PMP certification exam, such as Oliver Lehmann.
+A few sites provide free mock tests for the PMP certification exam, such as Oliver Lehmann’s.
 He provides two sets of questions, and you should try both.

-If you purchase the PMP Exam Simulator, PMP Question Bank, and PMP Formula Guide mentioned in this blog post, they will be more than enough for you to pass the exam.
+The PMP Exam Simulator, PMP Question Bank, and PMP Formula Guide will be more than enough.

-Please note that the PMP certification exam is based on the PMBOK Guide.
+Please note that the PMBOK/Agile explains all necessary project management processes and process flows.
 Therefore, read and understand the guide thoroughly.
-You will face difficulties on the exam if you skip the PMBOK Guide.
+You will face difficulties on the exam if you skip the PMBOK/Agile Guide.

-I recommend that you read the PMBOK Guide at least three times before attempting the exam.
+I recommend that you read it at least three times before attempting the exam.
 Although it is a dry book, you will like it once you understand the concepts.

 I recommend you subscribe to PM Sprout’s PMP Exam Preparation Tool.
-This is the only tool developed to help PMP aspirants prepare for the PMP exam.
-This tool includes many practice questions, study notes, flashcards, true/false statements, etc.
+This is the only tool developed to help PMP aspirants prepare for the exam.
+This tool includes many practice questions, study notes, flashcards, true/false statements, and more.

-Please note that if you have subscribed to PM Sprout’s PMP Training Program, do not subscribe to this tool, it’s included.
+Please note that if you have subscribed to PM Sprout’s PMP Training Program, do not subscribe to this tool; it is included.

 #5: Attempt the Test

-Try to arrive at the Pearson VUE center at least 30 minutes before the scheduled exam time for the formalities.
+Try to arrive at the Pearson VUE center at least 30 minutes before the scheduled exam time s.
 It takes around ten minutes to complete the exam procedures.
 Afterward, you can enter the test room and start the test.

 The test starts with an awareness session.
-This will give you a brief on the display screen and navigation.
-The duration of this session is 15 minutes but you can complete the session early and start the test.
+You get a brief on the display screen and navigation.
+The duration is 15 minutes, but you can complete the session early and start the test.

 If you complete the session early, start the test.
 You cannot use the saved time to make any brain dumps.

-The PMP exam comprises 200 questions, and duration is four hours; i.e. 1.2 minutes per question.
+The PMP exam comprises 180 questions and lasts 230 minutes.
+That’s 1.2 minutes per question.
 This is enough time if you are well prepared.
-Most successful exam takers who passed the exam with the above target on all domains took two-and-a-half hours on average to complete the test.
+Most successful exam takers took two-and-a-half hours on average to complete the test.

-The PMP exam has no negative marking.
-Therefore, attempt all questions.
-Even if you don’t know the answers, select the best guess.
+The PMP exam has no negative marking; attempt all questions.
+Even if you don’t know the answers, select your best guess.
 Never leave a question blank on the exam.

-Take your time to complete the exam and review your answers in the remaining time, then submit.
-A short survey follows submission and then you can see your results.
-The PMI will congratulate you if you pass the exam; otherwise, they will offer their condolences.
+Take your time to complete the exam, review your answers in the remainder, then submit.
+A short survey follows submission, and then you can see your results.
+The PMI will congratulate you if you pass the exam, or they will offer their condolences.

-If you pass the exam, you will receive the congratulatory mail within one week from PMI and your name will show up in the PMI certification registry.
+If you pass the exam, you will receive the congratulatory mail within one week from the PMI, and your name will show up in the certification registry.
 You will receive your certificate within eight weeks.